upsatish/AWSConsoleNavigator/README.md

 ![AWS Console Navigator img](img/Region_dark-bg@4x.png "AWS Console Navigator img")

 [AWS Console Navigator Chrome extension](https://chrome.google.com/webstore/detail/enlgbafmiepkajfipklgilnljlfbdkbo).
-Navigate to resources in the AWS console from the Omnibox.
+Go to resources in the AWS console from the Omnibox.
 To use, type keyword 'awss' space one of the following terms into the Omnibox:

-* ARN
+- ARN
-* AWS resource ID
+- AWS resource ID
-* resourceType:resourceID (ARN substring)
+- resourceType:resourceID (ARN substring)
-* resourceType/resourceID (ARN substring)
+- resourceType/resourceID (ARN substring)

 ![Image of user typing awss keyword and ARN into the Omnibox](img/awssKeywordOmnibox.png "Image of user typing awss keyword and ARN into the Omnibox")